-Repair or replace damaged drainage structures.
+Repair or replace existing damaged drainage structures as needed per Design Engineer.
 Include notes on the drainage sheets when retaining or replacing these structures.
 All drainage structures shall be immediately accessible to the final surface grade by either a manhole or grate access.
 New storm sewer systems shall not include blind junctions.